 poly-l-lactic-acid formula fillers

 This works differently to all the fillers mentioned about.
 It’s poly-l-lactic-acid formula stimulates collagen growth and works to increase the thickness of your skin in the injected area.
 Sculptra needs around 3 sessions with 4 to 6 weeks in between to actually work, the results are seen gradually, and the effects last up to 2 years.
 There is no agent available to dissolve the substance.

-Silicone was once popular for injecting in the lips because it is a permanent filler.
-However this filler has the potential to migrate, traveling around the face – which would be fine if it was temporary and dissolved, but because it is permanent it can be an issue.
+Silicone was once popular for injecting in the lips because it is a long lasting filler.
+However this filler has the potential to migrate, traveling around the face – which would be fine if it was temporary and dissolved, but because it is long lasting it can be an issue.
 Silicone is no longer a recommended facial filler for this reason.